Pool Care Guide

 *Keep in mind if any adjustments need to be made to the water chemistry, this step could take a day or two to complete.

-• f you have a solid skimmer - lower the water to 1.5 feet below the skimmer.
+• If you have a solid cover - lower the water to 1.5 feet below the skimmer.

-*Keep in mind depending how you are removing water from the pool, this step can take could take a day or two to complete.
+*Keep in mind depending on how you are removing water from the pool, this step could take a day or two to complete.

-Drain, all equipment so the water won't expand and cause damage when temperatures fall below freezing.
-This includes:
+Drain all equipment so the water won't expand and cause damage when temperatures fall below freezing.
+This includes filters, pump, and heater.

 Most equipment will have drain plugs.
 If possible after cleaning the pump and filter, store both indoors for the winter.